 The Greenbottle Blue tarantula is native to Venezuela.
 More specifically, they’re from the Paraguaná Peninsula.
 The peninsula has a desert climate, so these are desert tarantulas.
 They were first described in 1907 by the Norwegian arachnologist Embrik Strand.

 Throughout the tarantula’s history, it’s been moved from genus to genus.
 In 1939 the spider was moved to the newly created Delopelma genus and in 1997 it was moved again to the Chromatopelma genus.

 The greenbottle blue grows quite fast and fully grown it’s considered a medium-sized tarantula.
 Their fully grown body length is about 2.75 inches while their leg span is around 4 to 6.25 inches.

-Green Bottle Blue Tarantula Care
+Greenbottle Blue Tarantula Care

-If you decide that you want to get a Green Bottle Blue you need to know how to properly care for them.
+If you decide that this is the right tarantula species for you, then you need to know how to properly care for them.
 That includes giving them the right enclosure, the right food, the optimal humidity, and the optimal temperature.

 - Commercial organic cactus soil mix

 It is recommended to put a layer of substrate about 4 inches thick into the enclosure.

 While this particular spider tends to spend a lot of time out in the open it still does need a hide.
 You can place a piece of bark in the enclosure as a starter retreat.
 However, the GBB is an avid webber and will most likely create its own retreat from webs.